iiamit/cisotrack/index.md

 Vendor participation is limited to presenting the session topic, and vendors will have no access to any participant list and are restricted from pitching or following-up with participants.
 The entire day will have a curator who will take notes to produce anonymized proceedings from the track which would focus on the content discussed, and publish the vetted proceedings after the conference.

+## Sponsorship
+Sponsoring The CISO Track is unlike most corporate sponsorship opportunities at events.
+We provide our sponsors a simple model - they get to send a vetter SME to present the problem domain in which they operate (for 10-15 minutes), and then listen in to the discussion between the CISO/CSO participats.
+This unique model allows companies with a unique opportunity to set the main talking points and then gain access to data that's rarely available even through "industry analysits".
+SMEs are highly encouraged to engage directly with participants in the beginning of the session (less slides, more direct interaction), and are not allowed to pitch products/solutions, present marketing/sales materials, or approach participants for sales purposes after their session.
+Sponsorship is available based on the problem domains chosen for each event.
+For sponsorship information, statistics, and previous sponsor's feedback please contact us.

+## Past Events
 ### BSidesLV 2019
 The CISO track has been created in 2019 and was initially run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).
 The proceedings for the track can be found [here](CISO%20Track%20-%20BSidesLV%202019.pdf).